 There are lines on your Instant Pot inner pot that show how much food you should add to it.

-If you are cooking something like soup, pasta, or even potatoes and you are above the fill lines (or even just close to the fill lines), remove some food and restart the cooking process.
+If you filled your pot above the fill lines (or even just close to the fill lines), remove some food and restart the cooking process.

 Overfilling your Instant Pot is never a good idea.
 There are a few reasons why: